 - Moving to renewable sources for primary power

-Lighting represents a small percentage of the total energy use.
+While lighting represents a small percentage of the total energy use in data centers, it nonetheless presents an important energy efficiency opportunity.
 Lighting energy use is still significant, however, and lighting efficiency is both well understood and easy to achieve.
-Lighting controls, efficient lamps and localized task lighting are all widely deployed in commercial buildings and can easily result in savings for the data center.
+Lighting controls, efficient lamps and localized task lighting are all widely deployedcommercial buildings and can easily result in savings for the data center.
 Reducing lighting loads also reduces cooling loads.

 - Installing energy-efficient lamps and ballasts